101 Charming And Chirpy Bird Names For Baby Girls And Boys

 6. Phoenix

 There is no real bird named Phoenix.
-But is has been a powerful symbol of rebirth for millennia.
+But it has been a powerful symbol of rebirth for millennia.
 Some cultures even have a phoenix-like bird in their traditional stories.

 7. Sparrow

-Here’s a name borrowed directly from the bird.
+Here’s a name borrowed directly from the bird species that has chestnut brown backs with black markings and short and chunky beaks.
 Joel Madden and Nicole Richie chose this name for their son.
 But it would work well for a baby girl too!

 protip_icon Trivia